vfaraji89/vfaraji89/README.md

 ## Hi, I'm Vahid 👋

-Applied AI practitioner turning messy problems into clean specs and working solutions.
+Applied AI Operator turning messy problems into clean specs and working solutions.

 ## What I Do

-I bridge the gap between business problems and AI-powered solutions.
+I bridge the gap between business problems and AI-assissted solutions.
 My specialty is **people data** — understanding context, designing dataflows, and translating complexity into actionable specs that teams can build from.

 **My approach:** Problem → Spec → Manage → Ship